hzeller/bant/README.md

 bant print -b @googletest//:gtest
 ```

-The `-g` option allows to 'grep' for targets where any of the strings in the
+The `-g` option allows to 'grep' for targets where the rule-name or any of the
-AST of a rule matches a pattern
+strings in the AST of a rule matches a pattern.

 ```bash
 bant print ... -g "scan.*test"